gbraad/atomic-build-wrapper/README.md

 Atomic build wrapper
 ====================

-This builds the latest version of Atomic Run Tool[atomic repo] from the master branch.
+This builds the latest version of [atomic repo] from the master branch.

 Usage